Residents get first look at Cameron, La., nearly obliterated in Hurricane Laura

 The unrelenting series of damaging hurricanes in such a short period of time has underscored the notion that this area is a fragile coastal paradise, its slate wiped clean multiple times in one generation.

 Bridget Jones-Curtis, 49, also was born and raised in Cameron, and after Laura passed through, she found her home on a satellite image and was pleased to see it was one of the few in town still standing.
-But when she arrived here and saw it Sunday, she immediately noticed what the satellite couldn't: An entire side of her house had been obliterated.
+But when she arrived here and saw it Sunday, she immediately noticed what the satellite couldn't: An entire side of her house wasobliterated.
 Water had poured into the open wall, and wind gusts took most of her things.

 A trailer had blown beneath her elevated house, and the two cars her family left parked there before the storm were missing.